Covariant quantization of the Einstein-Hilbert theory in first-order form: Quantization

 Now, one can use the structural identity \eqref{eq:equivh} to derive the following relations:

 Note that, these relations become a direct relation between the Green's functions (computed in the first-order formulation) of the auxiliary field $ \tensor{G}{_{\mu \nu}^{\lambda}} $ and its classical value $ \tensor{\mathcal{G}}{_{\mu \nu}^{\lambda}} ( \mathfrak{h} )$.
 In the Sect.
-V, we show that these stronger identities (and many others) can be derived by using the invariance of the generating functional under the trivial local symmetry \eqref{eq:gt1ad}.
+V, we show that these stronger identities (and many others) can be derived from the Dyson--Schwinger equation for the auxiliary field.

 By employing the expression

 to exponentiate the Senjanović determinant in Eq.~\eqref{eq:Z1}, we obtain the local form of the generating functional of the EH theory in first order:

 where $ \tensor{H}{_{\mu \nu}^{\lambda}} $ is a bosonic field and $ \tensor{\theta}{_{\mu \nu}^{\lambda}} $, $ \tensor{\bar{\theta}}{_{\mu \nu}^{\lambda}} $ are fermionic fields.